phonologus/qed-new/README.md

 The version here has been updated to compile on a modern ANSI/POSIX system, and has had the ability to work with UTF-8 encoded text added.

+Many of the size-limits imposed by the original memory model have been removed, by dynamically allocating most in-memory containers on the heap, and growing them as required.

 This port supersedes, and renders obsolete, my previous port [here][Q].

 [Q]: https://github.com/phonologus/QED